 Silk and lycra materials worn for long periods and in hot environments should be avoided if you suffer internal body heat problems.

-Breathable fabric made from cotton is the best type for clothing for daily activities or work.
+Breathable fabric made from cotton is the best type of clothing for daily activities or work.

 Or bedding/sheets that reduce the risk of uncomfortable body heat sensations.

 You should be conscious of the types of clothing you choose to minimise the feeling of discomfort as you go around your daily activities.

 Your thyroid gland is a small but essential organ that helps to regulate metabolic activities in your body.
 It is essential for your cells to function normally.

 If you did not have your thyroid gland and the hormones it produces, you might die.